What you can do with Groups

-Google Groups for Business has a new look and a suite of new features to help you communicate within your organization.
-See the Google Apps Learning Center for more information on using these features.
+Google Groups for Business has a suite of features to help your users communicate within your organization.
+See the Google Apps Learning Center for more information about using these features.

-- The Me, too! button displayed in a topic lets users indicate that they have the same question as the topic's creator.
+- The Me, too! button displayed in a topic lets users indicate that they have the same question as the creator of the topic.

 - A response to a question can be marked as the best answer.
 This also marks the entire topic as answered.

 - You can configure a default question template that users fill in when they create a new topic.

 When you create a group with Groups for Business, you can specify that the group is intended as a collaborative inbox.
 This automatically enables collaborative permissions for all of the group's members so they can easily assign and track support tickets and other queries from customers or coworkers.
 Team members can:

 - Take a topic they volunteer to resolve

 - Assign a topic to another group member

 If you've already created a group that you'd like to use as a collaborative inbox, you can enable these permissions individually.

 Search, filtering, and permissionsUser roles and permissions